On the local uniqueness of steady states for the Vlasov-Poisson system: Proof of the Theorem

 \subsubsection{Proof of Proposition \ref{prop:upper}}

 As in the previous section, we set $\bar f_s^H:=\bar f\circ \Phi_{-s}^H$ and $\Phi_s:=\Phi_s^H$.
-Recall that, by assumption $\bar f_1^H$, is a stationary solution of \eqref{gvp}.
+Recall that, by assumption, $\bar f_1^H$ is a stationary solution of \eqref{gvp}.

-We now study the Taylor expansion of the Hamiltonian of the gravitational Vlasov Poisson system both in $\bar f$ and in $\bar f_1^H$.
-Since $\bar f$ and $f_1^H$ are two stationary solutions, it follows by Lemma \ref{lem:stat} applied both to $\bar f$ and to $\bar f_1^H$ that
+We now study the Taylor expansion of the Hamiltonian of the gravitational Vlasov Poisson system both at $\bar f$ and at $\bar f_1^H$.
+Since $\bar f$ and $\bar f_1^H$ are two stationary solutions, it follows by Lemma \ref{lem:stat} applied both to $\bar f$ and to $\bar f_1^H$ that

 and

 Hence, by Taylor's formula,

 and